reddyyateesh/Nara/privacy-policy.md

 # NARA Discord Bot Privacy Policy

-This Privacy Policy describes how NARA ("the Bot", "we", "us", or "our") collects, uses, and shares information when you use our Discord bot services.
+This Privacy Policy describes how NARA Bot collects, uses, and shares information when you use our Discord bot services.

 ## Information We Collect